dhague/vpower/README.md

     Power meter ANT+ ID: 37127
     Starting ANT node
     Starting speed sensor
-    Check for temperature/pressure/humidity sensor
-    Not found - assume air density of 1.191 kg/m3
+    Using KurtKineticPowerCalculator
     Starting power meter
     Main wait loop
     +++++

 Each `+` corresponds to a power message being sent, so these will only appear once you start pedalling.
-A `o` will occasionally appear when the air density is updated.
-If you have a BME280 sensor attached then you will also see some data on temperature, pressure, humidity and air density.
+If you have a BME280 sensor attached then you will also see some data on temperature, pressure, humidity and air density and a `o` will occasionally appear when the air density is updated.

 To stop the power meter running, just do `CTRL-C` and after a few seconds everything will be shut down and you can unplug the Pi.